 My research interests lie in the union of machine learning, statistics, and algorithms.
-I am particularly interested in problems with the potential for social impact.
-My current projects span developing algorithms and infrastructure for reliable environmental monitoring using machine learning and understanding social outcomes of decisions influenced by machine learning systems.
+Currently I am studying how data acquisition influences the efficacy and applicability of machine learning systems, and I'm particularly interested in problems with the potential for positive social impact.
+My projects span developing algorithms and infrastructure for reliable environmental monitoring using machine learning and understanding social outcomes of decisions influenced by machine learning systems.

 In my free time I enjoy trail running, cooking new foods, and volunteering as a manicurist at a local assisted living center.

 NewsApril 8, 2021: I'll be speaking as a Harvard CRCS Rising Star in AI for Social Good.
 You can register for the session or find the recording using the underlined link!

 May - July 2021: I'll be interning at Microsoft Research, advised by Nebojsa Jojic!

 Representation Matters: Assessing the Importance of Subgroup Allocations in Training Data

 Esther Rolf, Theodora Worledge, Benjamin Recht, Michael I. Jordan. arXiv preprint, 2021.